 - The parents’ role in obtaining needed therapies and interventions; and

 - Each parent’s ability to handle the stress and daily grind involved in raising a child with special needs.

-When issues of residential custody of special needs children are determined in Family Court, it is necessary to ensure that the unique requirements of the child are considered.
+When issues of residential custody of special needs children are determined in Family Court, it is necessary to ensure that the child’s unique requirements are considered.
 While a competent divorce attorney may have years of experience dealing with custody issues for families without special needs children, a special needs attorney can better handle custody issues involving children with special needs such as autism.
-Clearly understanding the particular characteristics necessary for a competent daily caretaker of a special needs child, an experienced New Jersey special needs lawyer, such as the attorneys at Adinolfi & Packman, can assist in establishing the physical custodian who can best meet the child’s needs on a day-to-day basis.
+Clearly understanding the particular characteristics necessary for a competent daily caretaker of a special needs child, an experienced New Jersey special needs lawyer, such as the attorneys at Adinolfi, Roberto, Burick & Molotsky, P.A., can assist in establishing the physical custodian who can best meet the child’s needs on a day-to-day basis.

 Parenting Time with a New Jersey Special Needs Child

 Regardless of the physical (residential) and legal custody determinations regarding a special needs child of divorce, both parents are usually entitled to share in the parenting time of that child.
 In many cases, spouses would like to share parenting time equally.
 While a 50-50 parenting time arrangement may sound fair on paper, it may be highly counterproductive for the special needs child.